-Colorectal cancer is the second-leading cancer killer, but it’s also the most preventable cancer - when it's caught early.
-In almost all cases, early diagnosis can lead to a complete cure.
+Colorectal cancer is the second-leading cancer killer, but it’s also one of the most preventable cancers when caught early.
+Nearly all cases that are diagnosed early can lead to a complete cure.

 Michael F. Driscoll, M.D., medical oncologist at Norton Cancer Institute, answers some of the most common questions about colon cancer.

 You have a higher risk for colon cancer if you have:

 Certain genetic cancer syndromes also increase the risk for developing colon cancer.
 Norton Cancer Institute offers a full range of genetic counseling services.
 Call (502) 629-GENE for information or to schedule an appointment with one of our genetic counselors.